What are the Skills SA Student Support Standards?

 Standard 2: Understanding and supporting South Australian students

-You have a strong and up-to-date understanding of your South Australian student group/s.
-You offer flexible training and assessment that works for all your students and reduces the need for individual adjustments.
+You have an up-to-date understanding of your South Australian student group/s.
+You offer flexible training and assessment that works for your students.
+This reduces the need for individual adjustments.

 It’s important that you understand the demographics of your South Australian students and can identify any systemic barriers or support needs they have.
 By doing so you can develop flexible approaches to training delivery, scheduling, and assessment that reduce the need to make individual adjustments.